 In 2005 Marcus was elected to Nuneaton and Bedworth Borough Council and became Council Leader in 2008 before stepping down to stand for Parliament.

-Since his election to Parliament, Marcus has shown a determination to support business and job creation.
+Since his election to Parliament in 2010, Marcus has shown a determination to support business and job creation.
 He was elected as Chairman of the All-Party Group for Town Centres in 2010.
 He was a member of the influential Back Bench Business Committee and the Administration Committee in the House of Commons in the last Parliament.
 Marcus sat on the Finance Bill Committee which scrutinised the Chancellor’s 2013 Budget and led a delegation of MPs who were successful in persuading the Chancellor to implement ‘above the line’ R&D tax credits.
 He has also been an influential voice in the campaign against fuel duty increases and the campaign to scrap the Beer Duty Escalator.

 He served as a Small Business Ambassador for the Midlands, a position he was appointed to by the former Prime Minister, David Cameron.